Get a professional grade finish on your 3D prints, like Jon Watson did on this Starwars replica with our Grey PLA

 Once the desired look of the surface of the object is achieved, the object is removed from the container and allowed to air dry.
 Drying stops the interaction of the solvent with the material the object is made of.
 The end result is an object with a smooth and professional finish.

 As was the case with sanding, increasing shell thickness and fill density prior to printing will produce a more robust object that will be capable of withstanding vapor polishing without problems.
-After all, vapor polishing, like sanding, removes layers of material from the object in order to produce the desired finish.
+Vapor polishing softens the rough surface layers of the object so that they flow together to produce the desired finish.
+So if there are insufficient top layers present when using this process, just like with sanding, the undersurface of the object can be exposed and ruin the effect.

 While industrial printers and finishers use cloud chambers to vapor polish projects, many makers replicate the process using common objects.
 For example, a wide mouthed glass container with a lid or a simple saucepan can be used to hold the solvent.
 A raft or platform of aluminum foil can be used to suspend the object above the solvent.
 Finally, the heated bed of your printer or your home range can be used to carefully heat the solvent.